ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

-In a previous tutorial on [confirmatory factor analysis](https://github.com/ccs-amsterdam/r-course-material/blob/master/tutorials/R_test-theory_1_cfa.md) (CFA), I already explained why it is often useful to estimate a “reflective measurement model” when we are interested in somewhat “abstract” concepts (e.g., emotions, attitudes, concerns, personality…).
+In a previous tutorial on [confirmatory factor analysis](https://github.com/ccs-amsterdam/r-course-material/blob/master/tutorials/R_test-theory_1_cfa.md) (CFA), I already explained why it is often useful to estimate a *reflective* measurement model when we are interested in somewhat abstract concepts (e.g., emotions, attitudes, concerns, personality…).
 As these concept cannot be measured directly, we have to assess them indirectly using observable indicators such as items in a questionnaire.
 By using latent modeling, we can estimate these concepts with less